-Server-Client Discovery: This discovery mechanism uses a centralized discovery architecture, where a DomainParticipant, referred as Server, act as a hub for discovery meta traffic.
+Discovery Server: This discovery mechanism uses a centralized discovery architecture, where a DomainParticipant, referred as Server, acts as a hub for meta traffic discovery.

 Manual Discovery: This mechanism is only compatible with the RTPS layer.
 It disables the PDP, letting the user to manually match and unmatch

 RTPSWritersusing whatever external meta-information channel of its choice.
 Therefore, the user must access the RTPSParticipant implemented by the DomainParticipant and directly match the RTPS Entities.